-Drawing to make a difference is the key focus of National Doodle Day, an annual fundraising event held each year on September 3.
+Drawing to make a difference is the key focus of National Doodle Day, an annual fundraising event that will be held on September 13 this year.
 On this day, selected famous people from the art, sports, and entertainment world are encouraged to pick up writing instruments and create doodles, which are then auctioned off to the highest bidders online.
 The proceeds go to support those affected by epilepsy and increase research in this area.
 The date used to fall on September 17 but now changes every year.

 History of National Doodle Day